 Virginija Januskeviciute is curator at the Contemporary Art Centre (CAC) in Vilnius, Lithuania, where she has organized numerous projects such as The Joy is Not Mentioned, 2007, (part of an ongoing ‘young Lithuanian artists’ series, featuring Egle Budvytyte, Goda Budvytyte and Ieva Miseviciute); and For the First and the Second Time, 2008 (an exhibition of artists investigating the history of Modernism, in collaboration with Stroom, a center for visual arts and architecture based in The Hague).
 Most recently, Virginija is programming the Reading Room, CAC’s venue for talks, discussions, lectures, performances and presentations as well curatorial and artistic experimentation.

-Abdellah Karroum is a curator, publisher and independent artistic director based in Paris and Rabat.
+Abdellah Karroum is Director of Mathaf: Arab Museum of Modern Art, Qatar.
 Karroum has organized and co-curated numerous international exhibitions and programs for various institutions including capcMusée d’art contemporain de Bordeaux, where he worked from 1993–1996; the 2006 DAK’ART Biennial for African Contemporary Art; the Position Papers program in the Gwangju Bienniale 2008 (invited by the artistic director Okwui Enwezor), and the 2009 Marrakech Biennale, among others.
 He is also a member of the Prince Pierre Monaco Foundation’s Artistic Council for its International Contemporary Art Prize.
 Karroum is the founder and artistic director of several art projects: most notably, L’appartement 22, an experimental collaborative space for exhibitions and artists’ residencies founded in 2002 in Rabat, Morocco; and the Le Bout Du Monde art expeditions, a long term project which has taken place in different locations around the globe since 2000.
 In 2007 Karroum launched the web radio R22 as an extension of L’appartment 22.

 Sun Jung Kim is a Seoul-based curator, director of SAMUSO: Space for Contemporary Art, co-artistic director for Gwangju Biennale 2012 and a dOCUMENTA(13) agent.
 From 1993 to 2004 Kim worked as the chief curator at Artsonje Center, a contemporary art center in Seoul, South Korea.
 She was commissioner of the Korean Pavilion at the 51st Venice Biennale, Italy (2005), and in 2006 initiated the annual contemporary art festival Platform Seoul.
 Kim co-curated Your Bright Future, an exhibition of 12 contemporary artists from Korea presented at the Los Angeles County Museum of Art, CA, and Houston Museum of Fine Arts, TX (2009–10), and has curated solo exhibitions for artists such as In-Hwan Oh, Martin Creed, Beom Kim, and Haegue Yang at Artsonje Center.
 Kim was the artistic director of the 6th Seoul International Media Art Biennale Media City Seoul 2010.

 Pablo León de la Barra is an exhibition maker, independent curator, researcher, editor and blogger, and holds a PhD in History and Theories from the Architectural Association, London.
-He has curated, among other exhibitions, To Be Political it Has to Look Nice (2003) at apexart and Art in General in New York; PR04 Biennale (2004, co-curator) in Puerto Rico; George and Dragon at ICA (2005) at the ICA-London; Glory Hole (2006) at the Architecture Foundation-London; Sueño de Casa Propia (2007-8, in collaboration with Maria Ines Rodriguez) at Centre de Art Contemporaine-Geneve, Casa Encendida-Madrid, Casa del Lago-Mexico City, and Cordoba, Spain; This Is Not America (2009) at Beta Local in San Juan, Puerto Rico; Incidents of Travel in Central America, Chiapas, Yucatan and Elsewhere (2010) at the CCE in Guatemala; To Know Him Is To Love Him (2010) Cerith Wyn Evans at Casa Barragan, Mexico City; Incidents of Mirror Travel in Yucatan and Elsewhere (2011) at Museo Tamayo, Mexico City; Bananas is my Business: the Southamerican Way (2011, co-curated with Julieta Gonzalez) at Museu Carmen Miranda, Rio de Janeiro; MicroclimaS (2012) at Kunsthalle Zurich.
-León de la Barra has written for publications including: Frog/Paris, PinUp/New York, Purple/Paris, Spike/Austria, Wallpaper/London, Celeste/Mexico, Tomo/Mexico, Rufino/Mexico, Ramona/Buenos Aires, Arte al Dia/Miami, Metropolis M/Amsterdam, Numero Cero/Puerto Rico.
+He is currently the Guggenheim UBS MAP Curator for Latin America at the Solomon R. Guggenheim Museum.
+He has curated, among other exhibitions, To Be Political it Has to Look Nice (2003) at apexart and Art in General in New York; PR04 Biennale (2004, co-curator) in Puerto Rico; George and Dragon at ICA (2005) at the ICA London; This Is Not America (2009) at Beta Local in San Juan, Puerto Rico; Incidents of Travel in Central America, Chiapas, Yucatan and Elsewhere (2010) at the CCE in Guatemala; Incidents of Mirror Travel in Yucatan and Elsewhere (2011) at Museo Tamayo, Mexico City; Bananas is my Business: the Southamerican Way (2011, co-curated with Julieta Gonzalez) at Museu Carmen Miranda, Rio de Janeiro; and MicroclimaS (2012) at Kunsthalle Zurich.
+León de la Barra has written for publications including Spike (Austria), Wallpaper (London), Celeste (Mexico), Ramona (Buenos Aires), and Metropolis M (Amsterdam).
 He has participated in numerous international symposiums and conferences and is editor of his blog Centre for the Aesthetic Revolution.

 Maria Lind is Director of the Tensta Konsthall and an independent curator and writer interested in exploring the formats and methodologies connected with the contemporary art institution.
 She was the director of the graduate program at the Center for Curatorial Studies, Bard College from 2008–10.
 Before that, she was director of lASPIS in Stockholm (2005–07) and Director of the Munich Kunstverein (2002–04).
 Previous to that she was curator at Moderna Museet in Stockholm (from 1997–2001) and in 1998 was co-curator of Manifesta 2, Europe’s nomadic biennial of contemporary art.
 Lind was the 2009 recipient of the Walter Hopps Award for Curatorial Achievement.
 A compendium of her essays to date, Selected Maria Lind Writing, was published by Sternberg Press in 2010.